ibm-cloud-docs/power-iaas/faq.md

 {: #check-for-primary-vol}
 {: faq}

 Volume is auxiliary when `isAuxiliary` field of volume is true.
-When `replicationEnabled` is true and `isAuxiliary` is false then volume is a primary volume.
+When `replicationEnabled` is true and `isAuxiliary` is false then volume is a master volume.